lifeofmatsu/Book-Search-Engine/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+### Reporting Bugs

+1. **Open an Issue:** If you find a bug, please check the issues tab to see if it has already been reported.
+If not, open a new issue and provide a detailed description of the bug, including steps to reproduce, expected behavior, and actual behavior.

+2. **Include Screenshots:** If possible, include screenshots to help illustrate the issue.
+This can be particularly helpful for visual bugs or layout issues.

+### Suggesting Enhancements

+1. **Submit an Idea:** Have a suggestion for a new feature or an enhancement to an existing feature?
+Open an issue to propose your idea.
+Be as detailed as possible, explaining how the feature would work and why it would be beneficial to the project.

+2. **Discuss:** Contributors and maintainers may discuss the proposal to understand its implications, refine the idea, and plan its implementation.

+### Submitting Changes

+1. **Fork the Repository:** Start by forking the repository.
+This creates your own copy of the project where you can make changes.

+2. **Create a Branch:** In your fork, create a new branch for your changes.
+It's best to name the branch something descriptive, related to the changes you're making.

+3. **Make Your Changes:** Work on your changes in your branch.
+Be sure to adhere to the project's coding standards and document any new code appropriately.

+4. **Write Tests:** If your changes add or modify functionality, write tests to cover these changes.
+Ensure all tests pass to confirm that your changes don't break existing functionality.

+5. **Submit a Pull Request:** Once you're satisfied with your changes, submit a pull request to the main repository.
+Provide a clear description of the changes and reference any related issues.

+6. **Review:** Maintainers will review your pull request, possibly request changes or clarification, and eventually decide whether to merge it into the main codebase.

+By contributing, you agree to abide by the code of conduct and the community guidelines of this project.
+We strive to foster an inclusive and welcoming environment for everyone.

 ## License

 [![Licence](https://img.shields.io/github/license/Ileriayo/markdown-badges?style=for-the-badge)](./LICENSE)

 Distributed under the MIT License.
 See `LICENSE` for more information.

 ## Contact

 **Justin (Jus) Ferrell**

 - Email: [jferrell826@gmail.com](jferrell826@gmail.com)